3lvia/designsystem/packages/elvis-colors/README.md

 # Elvia colors

-**This package is meant for internal use only.
-All colors are available through [Elvis](https://www.npmjs.com/package/@elvia/elvis).
-This package should not be imported by an end-user directly.**

 Available colors reflect the colors illustrated at https://design.elvia.io/brand/color#Overview.

 All Color variables are named Elvia< Name > in CamelCase.
 Eg ElviaBlack, ElviaOrangeMango.